jmleroux/zfc-rbac-application/README.md

 zfc-rbac-application
 ====================

-An example application for ZfcRbac using 0.2 branch
+An example application for ZfcRbac using 0.2 branch and Zend\Db providers